GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab4-Log_Chat/02-Logging_Chat.md

     return dataStore;
  ```

-6. The code should look like below :-
+6. After performing the above steps,the code should look like below :-

 ```csharp
 services.AddSingleton<IStorage, BlobsStorage>(sp =>